-Details of executive directors' remuneration are listed on page 82 of the Integrated Report.
+Details of executive directors' remuneration are listed on page 78 of the Integrated Report.

-Details of remuneration paid to Prescribed Officers is set out on page 82 of the Integrated Report.
+Details of remuneration paid to key management, including prescribed officers, is set out on page 79 of the Integrated Report.

-In relation to the 2022 financial year (and prior years as may have been applicable), short-term incentives paid to executive directors are set out on page 82 of the Integrated Report.
+In relation to the 2023 financial year, short-term incentives paid to executive directors are set out on page 78 of the Integrated Report.

-No long-term incentive share awards were made to executive directors in the year ended March 2022.
-The Committee has, however, sanctioned the grant of share options and cash awards as a retention tool in regard to executive directors and certain senior management, details of which will be released on SENS, if so required, at the appropriate time.
+No long-term incentive share awards were made to executive directors in the year ended March 2023.
+The Committee has, however, sanctioned the grant of share options and cash awards as a retention tool with regard to executive directors and certain senior management, details of which will be released on SENS, if so required, at the appropriate time.